LU-zhw323/SchemeCompiler-CSE262/p1/README.md

 ### Read List

 * Did you run into any trouble using `let`?
 Why?
-  * Actully, I didn't run into any trouble with 'let'
+  * Actully, I didn't run into any trouble with 'let', I guess the issue may be losing the value of local variable during recursion.
+Since let would assign a location to put the values of identifier, once it leave the body of let, we will lose the value.
+I use letrec instead, which will create the location for identifiers first and all id are bound in all values as well as the bodys.
 * What happens if the user enters several values on one line?
   1. In scheme, it is okey for user to enter several values on one line, and the code will still insert each read into the list
   2. In java, it will assume that all the values on one line is a single element that we will put into the list